Goodpie-zz/chip-manager-web/README.md

 `play.php` handles the client side of the game and allows people to play via a mobile friendly web client.
 This is very similar to the Android app so switching between both shouldn't be an issue

+### Intended Use

+A main screen will be present at the game table and this will display the `index.php` page.

+Players will then use their own devices to access the server running the game, register using `register.php`, login using `login.php` and then be redirected to `play.php` where they will be able to place bids and participate in the game.

+As players place bids, their information will be shown on the main screen.
+When a player wins, clicking "player has won" will transfer all the bid chips to that player.

 ## API Calls